-Step 9 - Install AP Racing CP9660 brake caliper
+Step 9 - Install AP Racing CP5060 brake caliper

 - Verify that you are putting the proper caliper on the correct side of the car.
-There is an arrow on the inboard side of the caliper that indicates forward disc direction. - Using a 7mm socket and 5mm hex wrench, remove the pad retention bolt from the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket. - Using a 12mm socket and the supplied washers (#10 10154), secure the caliper to the caliper bracket with the k-nuts (#10.02.00001).
+The smallest piston will be the first piston in the direction of forward disc rotation. - Using a 7mm socket and 5mm hex wrench, remove the pad retention bolt from the caliper. - Slide caliper onto bracket studs making sure it seats flat onto bracket. - Using a 12mm socket and the supplied washers (#10 10154), secure the caliper to the caliper bracket with the k-nuts (#10.02.00001).
 Torque to 23 lb-ft.